Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R2e5PQBCJRc.md

 ### Transcript

-> will it be sloped frame foundation uh i'm not sure what that means because we do have slope foundations but i don't know what framed means if if you're asking about railings on the on the slope foundations i hope so maybe someday
+> will it be sloped frame foundation, i'm not sure what that means because we do have slope foundations but i don't know what framed means if if you're asking about railings on the on the slope foundations i hope so maybe someday